Shyam165/The-Machine-Learning-Disease-Prediction-Web-App/README.md

 ## Acknowledgments

-- Special thanks to OpenAI for providing the GPT-3 model.
 - Inspiration drawn from various healthcare and machine learning projects.
 - Gratitude to the open-source community for their invaluable contributions.